switowski/europython2016/examples_to_use.md

 - In dictionaries, lookup time is constant (same as for sets), so it's faster than with lists

+- Lookup time in a set is constant (so it's faster than in a list) but it costs you the overhead to convert list to a set (so in general if you are checking if one element belongs to a collection, use list, if you are checking for multiple elements, convert to a set)

 ## Already used at the end:

 - It's faster to perform an operation 1000 times inside a function, than calling the function 1000 times.